hargata/lubelog_docs/advanced/custom widgets.md

 ![](/Advanced/Custom%20Widgets/a/image-1730740032073.png)

-Clicking on this button will bring up a dialog/modal which will render everything in `widgets.html` (JavaScripts included)
+Clicking on this button will bring up a dialog/modal which display everything in `widgets.html` (JavaScripts included)

+JavaScripts are rendered async when the Dashboard tab is loaded.

 ## Configuring Custom Widgets